Dubuque Symphony Orchestra

 The DSO impacts more than 25,000 individuals, annually.
 Your Great Give Day gift will support the DSO’s:

-• Four Youth Ensembles, a premier training program for 90 young musicians in our community
+• Four Youth Ensembles, a premier training program for 80+ young musicians in our community, and a quartet that performs at summertime markets, festivals and more

-• Summer Melodies concert at the Arboretum, which is free and open to the public
+• Summer Melodies concert at the Alliant Energy Amphitheater (Star building), which is free and open to the public

 Your gift today is critically important because it has an immediate and positive impact on our mission by helping to meet daily expenditures.
 Moreover, it helps to fill in the gaps not covered by ticket sales or other sources of revenue such as sponsorships and grants.